 Some vinyl wraps have a textured finish that gives depth to your graphic.
 Unfortunately, the clear coating tends to fill in stamped patterns, which can dull the 3D quality of your design.
 Clear coat also has a reputation for changing the way light is reflected off of the vinyl, changing the way the colors appear.

 A common place to find clear coated vinyl wraps are at car shows, where owners that use chrome wraps also use a clear coat to protect the vinyl wrap from fading.
-It is also a defense against incidental scratches and chips.
+It is the best place to examine high quality vinyl wrap protectants.
+It is also a defense against incidental scratches and chips on vehicles’ surface.
 Chrome wraps are more susceptible to damage due to the reflective nature of the vinyl.
 Clear coat is a favorite choice to lengthen the life of chrome wraps.